List of films based on comics

 This is a list based on comics.
 It includes films that are adaptations of comics, and those films whose characters originated in those comics.

+Films based on comic publications from DC and Marvel are not included, as they are prominent on other lists.
+Strips and manga adaptations are also not included as they have their own list.
+See List of highest-grossing superhero films, Highest-grossing comic strip films and Highest-grossing Manga films.

 English, French, Japanese

 As some languages and forms have been extensively adapted into films, they have their own entries: